 In recent years, we have experienced an increase in the number of extensions that we grant to our customers.
-We attribute this to a number of factors.
+We attribute this to several factors.
 First, in June 2014 we entered into a consent decree with the FTC that required us to make certain procedural changes in our servicing practices, which we believe have contributed to somewhat higher delinquencies and extensions compared to prior periods.
 Secondly, in recent years we have found it more difficult to communicate with our customers via outbound voice telephone calls, which have historically been our primary means of communicating with our customers.
 Consequently, we have recently developed text messaging platforms to supplement our outbound voice calling efforts.
 In addition, in 2016 we added features to the customer portal of our website to facilitate the process whereby the customer may request an extension.
 Since January of 2019, we have attempted to reduce extensions by working with our servicing staff to be more selective in granting extensions including, where appropriate, to exhaust all possibilities of payment by the customer before granting an extension.
-However, since March 31, 2020 we have increased our rate of extensions, due to the pandemic.